-- For an APIC-access VM exit caused directly by an access to a linear address in the DS save area (BTS or PEBS), the access type is "linear access for monitoring." - For an APIC-access VM exit caused by a guest-physical access performed for an access to the DS save area (e.g., to access a paging structure to translate a linear address), the access type is "guest-physical access for monitoring or trace." - For an APIC-access VM exit caused by trace-address pre-translation (TAPT) when the "Intel PT uses guest physical addresses" VM-execution control is 1, the access type is "guest-physical access for monitoring or trace."
+- For an APIC-access VM exit caused by the MONITOR instruction, the access type is "data read during instruction execution." - For an APIC-access VM exit caused directly by an access to a linear address in the DS save area (BTS or PEBS), the access type is "linear access for monitoring." - For an APIC-access VM exit caused by a guest-physical access performed for an access to the DS save area (e.g., to access a paging structure to translate a linear address), the access type is "guest-physical access for monitoring or trace." - For an APIC-access VM exit caused by trace-address pre-translation (TAPT) when the "Intel PT uses guest physical addresses" VM-execution control is 1, the access type is "guest-physical access for monitoring or trace."